NavneetKanna/blog/_posts/2024-01-30-Understanding-Metal-and-MSL.md

 ## Steps to execute a kernel function

 1. Write the main compute kernel function in a file ending with *.metal*
-2. Get an instance of the GPU to communicate with it, this is done using *MTLCreateSystemDefaultDevice()*
+2. Get an instance of the GPU to communicate to using *MTLCreateSystemDefaultDevice()*
 ```python
 device = Metal.MTLCreateSystemDefaultDevice()
 ```